Xola-lab/Excel-Data-Analysis/README.md

 # Executive Summary
 ### Objective:
-To analyze sales data from an online store (Kaggle dataset) to uncover key insights about customer behavior, revenue trends, and product performance, using Excel’s advanced data analysis tools.
+To analyse sales data from an online store (Kaggle dataset) to uncover key insights about customer behaviour, revenue trends, and product performance, using Excel’s advanced data analysis tools.

 ### Skills Highlight:
 - Data Cleaning and Preparation.